Judge orders 5-year-old Liam Ramos and his father be released from immigration detention

 “There was another adult who lived in the home that was there saying, ‘I will take the child.
 I will take the child,’” Granlund said.

-On Saturday, Liam’s school district said it was “so happy” to hear about the ruling.
-“We want all children to be released from detention centers and the reunification of families who have been unjustly separated,” read a statement from the district.

-The Department of Homeland Security has offered a different account from the district, saying Liam’s father fled as agents tried to detain him, leaving the child alone.
+However, the Department of Homeland Security has offered a different account, saying Liam’s father fled as agents tried to detain him, leaving the child alone.

 DHS said in a social media post Liam’s “alleged mother REFUSED to take custody of her own child” despite “multiple attempts to get the mother inside the house to take custody of her child.”